R4yGM/AsciiPy/README.md

 # AsciiPy
 translate images, videos and text to Ascii arts easy

+translate text to asciiart with 400+ different fonts and images, videos from any path or url!
 ## Install
 to install you have to clone the repository
 ```shell